Arthri/publish/README.md

 ## NuGet

 ### Installation
-The workflow requires an environment named `NuGet (Stable)` with a secret named `NUGET-API-KEY` containing the API key used to publish packages to NuGet.
+The workflow requires an environment named `NuGet (Stable)` with a secret named `NUGET_API_KEY` containing the API key used to publish packages to NuGet.
 The following is a list of steps to create the environment.

 > [!NOTE]
 > Environments are not, as of writing (November 11, 2024), available on private repositories under the free plan. https://docs.github.com/en/actions/managing-workflow-runs-and-deployments/managing-deployments/managing-environments-for-deployment